peterANSAH/MimiSAI/README.md

 # MimiSAI

-MimiSAI is a Mimi-based emulator that generates the delta temperatures needed to perturb SSPs under Stratospheric Aerosol Injection.
+MimiSAI is a simple Mimi-based emulator that generates the delta temperatures needed to perturb SSPs under Stratospheric Aerosol Injection.
 This model - a subset of my ongoing project - is designed to be coupled with the Finite Amplitude Impulse Response Climate Model  (**FAIR**) to produce reasonable temperatures, that can then be fed into Integrated Assessment Models.
 MimiSAI conforms to key constraints in most SAI simulations.
 These include maintaining global average temperatures, equator to pole, and